David2132/Employee_Site_FE_React/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### Example Pictures
+The application will not work correctly due to the MySql database not being ran.
+The 'Example Pictures' folder will show you how the application works and looks.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>